ngraczykowski/iris-root/modules/warehouse/README.md

 In order to run the application with swagger enabled apply 'swagger' Spring profile.

 Swagger UI is accessible via [http](http://localhost:24900/rest/warehouse/openapi/swagger-ui/index.html?configUrl=/rest/warehouse/openapi/api-docs/swagger-config).

+To authenticate with keycloak you should enter:

+        clientId: frontend
+        clientSecret: <empty>

+Then you need to login as frontend user

+Keycloak configuration resides in docker-compose/keycloak/imports/Dev-realm.json

 ## Other